haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 The numbering corresponds to the numbering of the `4G6K_clean.pdb` PDB file.

-Let's visualize those onto the 3D structure.
+Let us visualize those onto the 3D structure.
 For this start PyMOL and load `4G6K_clean.pdb`

 <a class="prompt prompt-pymol">File menu -> Open -> select 4G6K_clean.pdb</a>